isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-01-21-post-the-theatres-of-bangsawan.md

 <br><br>
 “The audience was composed of a motley crowd – Malays, dressed in all colours of the rainbow, which somehow never seem to clash, predominating.
 Among the rest of the audience I counted a large number of Chinese, Japanese, Sikhs, Bengalis, Tamils, Eurasians, and one European – myself.”[^16]
 <br><br>
 Stories in <i>bangsawan</i> theatre were usually adapted from the<i>Sejarah Melayu</i> (Malay Annals), the two great Indian epics the <i>Mahabharata</i> and the <i>Ramayana</i>, Arabic tales, Chinese classics, European stories and even Shakespearean plays.
 Each act was interspersed with performances consisting of orchestral music, songs, dances, comedy skits and novelty acts.
-It was not uncommon for *bangsawan* productions to include exotic songs from the Americas, Middle East and India.
+It was not uncommon for <i>bangsawan</i> productions to include exotic songs from the Americas, Middle East and India.
 Musical instruments from different cultures, such as the piano, violin and tabla, were also featured.[^17]
 </span>

 <div style="background-color: white;">